farahabuassi17/newsportal-json/docs/notes.md

 Docker periodically checks this endpoint and marks the container as healthy or unhealthy.
 This improves reliability and follows best practices for containerized applications.

+### Makefile

+I added a Makefile to simplify Docker commands.
+Common tasks such as building, running, stopping, and cleaning the project can now be executed using short and clear commands.
+This makes the project easier to use for any developer.